Dell: Dell facilities

 The US and India are the only countries that have all Dell's business functions and provide support globally: research and development, manufacturing, finance, analysis, and customer care.
+Dell was recognized as "India's Most Desired Brand in 2023", as per TRA's Most Desired Brands report 2023.

 Manufacturing

 From its early beginnings, Dell operated as a pioneer in the "configure to order" approach to manufacturing—delivering individual PCs configured to customer specifications.
 In contrast, most PC manufacturers in those times delivered large orders to intermediaries on a quarterly basis.

 To minimize the delay between purchase and delivery, Dell has a general policy of manufacturing its products close to its customers.
 This also allows for implementing a just-in-time (JIT) manufacturing approach, which minimizes inventory costs.
 Low inventory is another signature of the Dell business model—a critical consideration in an industry where components depreciate very rapidly.

 Dell's manufacturing process covers assembly, software installation, functional testing (including "burn-in"), and quality control.
 Throughout most of the company's history, Dell manufactured desktop machines in-house and contracted out the manufacturing of base notebooks for configuration in-house.
 The company's approach has changed, as cited in the 2006 Annual Report, which states, "We are continuing to expand our use of original design manufacturing partnerships and manufacturing outsourcing relationships."
 The Wall Street Journal reported in September 2008 that "Dell has approached contract computer manufacturers with offers to sell" their plants.
 By the late 2000s, Dell's "configure to order" approach of manufacturing—delivering individual PCs configured to customer specifications from its US facilities was no longer as efficient or competitive with high-volume Asian contract manufacturers as PCs became powerful low-cost commodities.

 Assembly of desktop computers for the North American market formerly took place at Dell plants in Austin, Texas, (original location) and Lebanon, Tennessee, (opened in 1999), which were closed in 2008 and early 2009, respectively.
 The plant in Winston-Salem, North Carolina, opened in 2005 but ceased operations in November 2010.
 Most of the work that used to take place in Dell's US plants was transferred to contract manufacturers in Asia and Mexico, or some of Dell's own factories overseas.
 The Miami, Florida, facility of its Alienware subsidiary remains in operation, while Dell continues to produce its servers (its most profitable products) in Austin, Texas.